PhilChodrow/mban_orientation/1_orientation/preassignment/index.md

 In the "Summary" field, write "git preassignment."
 Then, click "Commit to master" and then "Push origin."
 To check that this worked:

-1. Navigate back to your fork of the repository on GitHub.com.
+1. Navigate back to your fork of the repository on GitHub.com in your browser.
-2. Click through 1_orientation/1_git.
+2. Click through `1_orientation/1_git`.
 The file README.md is rendered at the bottom.
 It should have your name on it.

 If that's what you see, congratulations!
 You are up and running with git and GitHub, and are ready to move on to the next phase of the preassignment.

+## If You Encounter Problems

+1. If you receive an error message, Google it.
+2. If you tried that, write an email to `pchodrow@mit.edu` describing the problem in as much detail as possible, preferably including screenshots.

 # 2. Data Analysis: R and RStudio